 Here at Atlantic Veterinary Internal Medicine & Oncology, we are pleased to offer pet endoscopy services for our patients.
 Endoscopy, which means “looking inside,” allows our internists to visually examine and biopsy the gastrointestinal tract with a device called an endoscope.
 An endoscope is a long tubular fiber-optic camera that can be inserted in different cavities in the body (mouth, nose, etc.).
-We use a combination of flexible and rigid endoscopes that allow us to safely examine various parts of the body without invasive exploratory surgery.
-However, anesthesia is still required for all of our endoscopic procedures.
+We use a combination of flexible and rigid endoscopes that allow us to visualize the internal aspects of various organs of the body (nose, throat, esophagus, stomach, duodenum, colon, rectum, urethra, urinary bladder, trachea, bronchi, larynx) with the hope of avoiding exploratory surgery when possible.
+These are mostly medical level, advanced video-style or video-equipped endoscopes which allow for superior images.
+Anesthesia is involved in most of our endoscopic protocols.

 Flexible vs. Rigid Endoscopes

 Just as the word implies, a flexible endoscope is one that can bend at the tip once it enters a body cavity.
 This allows for an ample view of the area being explored.
 In contrast, a rigid endoscope is one that cannot bend.
 We recently added Olympus (human level) flexible videoendoscopy to all three of our locations, which helps balance results with a less invasive approach.
 With this technology, images are taken to further evaluate the pet.